-- 13. Appointment times are given to competitors in many HOSA events to avoid detaining competitors in holding rooms for long periods of time.
-Professional ethics demand that competitors DO NOT discuss or reveal the secret topic or scenario for ANY event. - 14.
-All competitive event materials (such as presentations, projects, portfolios, etc.) must be the original work of the competitors. - 15.
-Ethics and Integrity As future health professionals, HOSA members are held to a higher standard in regard to their ethical behavior as competitors.
+- 16. Appointment times are given to competitors in many HOSA events to avoid detaining competitors in holding rooms for long periods of time.
+Professional ethics demand that competitors DO NOT discuss or reveal the secret topic, or scenario for ANY event. - 17.
+All competitive event materials (such as presentations, projects, portfolios, etc.) must be the original work of the competitors. - 18.
+Ethics and Integrity As future health professionals, HOSA members are held to a higher standard regarding their ethical behavior as competitors.
 HOSA members should follow the HOSA rules and act with honor at all times.
 Plagiarism, copyright violation and falsification of information are prohibited.
 Any attempt to gain an unfair advantage will not be tolerated.
-Violation of the ethics rules will be severely penalized. - 16.
-Code of Conduct Any competitor who violates the HOSA Code of Conduct during the course of HOSA's International Leadership Conference may forfeit any award won during the conference.
+Violation of the ethics rules will be severely penalized. - 19.
+Code of Conduct Any competitor who violates the HOSA Code of Conduct during HOSA's International Leadership Conference may forfeit any award won during the conference.